isinaltinkaya/WPSG2022/fst_pbs.md

 look at the weigthed Fst (Fst.Weight).

-  - which two populations are most closely related?
+  - Which two populations are most closely related?

-  - which two populations are most distantly related?
+  - Which two populations are most distantly related?

-Lets see how the Fst and PBS varies between different regions of the genome my using a sliding windows approach (windows site of 50kb)
+Let's see how the Fst and PBS varies between different regions of the genome my using a sliding windows approach (windows site of 50kb)

     $REALSFS fst index yri.saf.idx jpt.saf.idx ceu.saf.idx -fstout yri.jpt.ceu -sfs yri.jpt.ml -sfs yri.ceu.ml -sfs jpt.ceu.ml